karrirasinmaki/blackpepperswing-www/pages/studio-rental.md

 20€ per session (up to 1.5 hours)
 \+ 10€ for every extra 30 min

+**More than 10 people**
+25€ per hour

-*Prices include value added taxes.*
+*Prices are for one studio room and include value added taxes.*

 <br/>

 #### Single, non-commercial reservations

-25€ per hour (including VAT 24%)
+25€ per hour, one studio room (including VAT 24%)

 *If you want an invoice for organisation, look out the commercial pricing below.*